 Previous evidence suggests that providing bicycles to school girls reduced the gender gap in school enrollment in India, but little has been known about the impact of bicycle distribution programs in sub-Saharan Africa and whether such programs can increase girls’ empowerment.
 In rural Zambia, researchers partnered with World Bicycle Relief (WBR) to evaluate the impact of bicycle access on girls’ educational and empowerment outcomes.
-Preliminary findings suggest the bicycles reduced commute time, increased punctuality to school, and reduced the number of days girls were absent from school by 27 percent in the previous week, a gain of about one more school day a month.
+Preliminary findings suggest the bicycles reduced commute time, increased punctuality to school, and reduced the number of days girls were absent from school by 28 percent in the previous week.
 Findings also suggest the program improved measures of empowerment, including girls’ sense of control over the decisions affecting their lives (i.e., their “locus of control” increased).
 However, researchers did not find evidence that the program impacted school dropout or grade transition.
 Further results are forthcoming.

 Increased educational attainment for girls is correlated with many benefits, from reducing early pregnancies, to improving health and schooling outcomes, to even enhancing the productivity of their future children.
 However, in many developing countries, school attendance and performance levels remain a challenge for girls.
 The long walk to school may be a critical barrier to girls’ school attendance in rural areas, as lack of support from families, exhaustion, and insecurity discourage many girls from walking long distances to school.